The whole bathroom, covered

 - 1 toilet horizontal rail (plus an angled if needed).

-- 1 towel-rail replacement, if the existing one is being used as a grab rail (it shouldn't be — towel rails aren't rated for body weight; Better Health Channel is explicit about this).
+- 1 towel-rail replacement, if the existing one is being used as a grab rail.
+It shouldn't be: towel rails aren't rated for body weight, and the Better Health Channel is explicit about this.

 Why this is usually the smarter booking

-- Per-rail cost drops significantly vs. single-rail bookings.
+- Per-rail cost drops significantly compared with single-rail bookings.

 - One site visit, one set of fixings, one sign-off.

-- Every touch-point in the bathroom supported — you aren't leaving one fall-risk untouched because it wasn't quite in the OT scope.
+- Every touch-point in the bathroom supported, so you aren't leaving one fall-risk untouched because it wasn't quite in the OT scope.

 Cost